target/strelka/README.md

 Running a file through Strelka is simple.
 In this section, Strelka capabilities of extraction and analysis are demonstrated for a one-off analysis.

-*Please review the [documentation](https://target.github.io/strelka/) for details on how to properly build and deploy Strelka in an enterprise envrionment.*
+*Please review the [documentation](https://target.github.io/strelka/) for details on how to properly build and deploy Strelka in an enterprise environment.*

 #### Step 1: Install prerequisites